djevelpumbakyllingen/R_code_Master_theisis/README.md

 # R_code_Master_thesis

 ### Div:
+- NB: four Rmd files with associated data have not been commited yet...
 - Code for saving data is commented out
 - Code for printing to console and plotting is not commented out